Ulrich of Augsburg: Veneration

 When Ulrich was too old and weak to say Mass, angels are said to have come to him to assist him.
 Places that were named after him are said to be host to healing abilities.
 Attesting to his early cultus, there is a miniature from the tenth century in a manuscript now in the library of Einsiedeln.
 Other miniatures are at the Bavarian State Library, in manuscripts dating from the year 1454.

 Many miracles are said to have been wrought at his grave; only 20 years after his death, Ulrich was canonised by Pope John XV on 4 July 993.
-He was the first saint to be canonised by a Pope, rather than by a local authority.
-Walter of Pontoise was the last saint in Western Europe to have been canonised by an authority other than the Pope; he was canonised by Hugh of Amiens, the Archbishop of Rouen in 1153.
+He was the first saint to be canonised by a pope, rather than by a local authority.
+Walter of Pontoise was the last saint in Western Europe to have been canonised by an authority other than the pope; he was canonised by Hugh of Amiens, the archbishop of Rouen in 1153.

 Patronage

 Along with Afra and Simpert, Ulrich is a patron saint of Augsburg.
 Legend held that pregnant women who drank from his chalice had easy deliveries, and thus developed his patronage of pregnant women and easy births.
 The touch of his pastoral cross was used to heal people bitten by rabid dogs.

-The veneration of Ulrich was carried to the Western Hemisphere by the German Catholic peasant pioneers whom Francis Xavier Pierz persuade to settle in central Minnesota following the Treaty of Traverse des Sioux in 1851.
+The veneration of Ulrich was carried to the Western Hemisphere by the German Catholic peasant pioneers whom Francis Xavier Pierz persuaded to settle in central Minnesota following the Treaty of Traverse des Sioux in 1851.
 Along with Magnus of Füssen, Ulrich's intercession was credited with the defeat of the 1856–1857 Rocky Mountain locust plague, and both saints continued afterwards to be venerated in and around Stearns County, Minnesota, with pilgrimages and religious processions.
 (See also Assumption Chapel).